Skip to main content

 Agency Agreement (UK)

-Appoint a commercial agent to promote, negotiate, and sell your products or services in England and Wales with a comprehensive Agency Agreement.
+Appoint a commercial agent to promote, negotiate, and sell your products or services in England and Wales with a detailed Agency Agreement.
 This template is drafted in compliance with the Commercial Agents (Council Directive) Regulations 1993, which provide mandatory protections for commercial agents including entitlement to commission, minimum notice periods, and compensation or indemnity upon termination.
 It covers territory, exclusivity, commission structure, payment terms, agent's duties, non-compete restrictions, data protection, and governing law.

 Non-Disclosure Agreement (NDA) (UK)